PrincetonUniversity/advanced-command-line/04_regex/README.md

 the character t.

 The first two metacharacters we will discuss are `^` and `$` which represent the start and end of a line, respectively.
-Note these are not text specific but position specific.
+Note these don't specify text, but positions in the line.

 ### EXERCISE
 Try the following and see if the results are what you expect: